Shirley Webb

-Shirley Addison (née Webb) (born 28 September 1981) is a British former hammer thrower and performer in the Gladiators series as Battleaxe.
+Shirley Catherine Addison (née Webb) (born 28 September 1981) is an English born former hammer thrower who represented Scotland.
+She performed in the Gladiators series as Battleaxe.

+Biography

-She was born in Whitley Bay, Tyne & Wear, England and is the daughter of Andrew Webb, a Scottish international hurdler who competed at the Commonwealth Games.
+She was born in Whitley Bay, Tyne & Wear, England, and is the daughter of Andrew Webb, a Scottish international hurdler who competed at the Commonwealth Games.
 She attended The King's School, Tynemouth and graduated from the University of Edinburgh with a degree in Mathematics.

-Webb's own record of major championships includes Olympic Games (2004), World Championships, European Athletics Championships and two Commonwealth Games (2002, 2006) where she competed for Great Britain and Scotland respectively.
+Webb represented the Scotland team at the 2002 Commonwealth Games in Manchester, finishing 16th in the hammer throw event.
+The following year Webb, finished second behind Lorraine Shaw at the 2003 AAA Championships and produced the same result at the 2004 AAA Championships.

+At the 2004 Olympic Games in Athens, Webb represented Great Britain.

 In 2005, she won the European Cup for Great Britain.
+This was the same year that she became the British hammer throw champion after winning the British AAA Championships title at the 2005 AAA Championships.
+She represented the Scotland team again at the 2006 Commonwealth Games in Melbourne.